momosetkn/doma/docs/query-dsl.rst

             .associate(e, a, Employee::setAddress)
             .fetch();

-association for immutable entities (Entityql)
+association for immutable entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can associate immutable entities with the ``associateWith`` operation in the Entityql DSL.
+You can associate immutable entities with the ``associateWith`` operation.
 You have to use the ``associateWith`` operation with join expression.

 .. code-block:: java